-Marcia, Just ASK Senior Consultant, author, and adjunct professor at Virginia Tech, lives in Arlington, Virginia.
+Marcia, Just ASK Senior Consultant, author, and adjunct professor at Marymount University, lives in Arlington, Virginia.
 Before she and her family returned to the D. C. area she worked for the School District of Palm Beach County, Florida, as an Area Director for School Reform and Accountability and prior to that was Director of Federal and State Programs.
 The latter department was responsible for the oversight of approximately 80 million dollars that supported 130 Title I elementary, middle, high, alternative, and charter schools.
 Before her work in Palm Beach, Marcia worked in Broward County Public Schools as the Principal on Task Assignment to design and support the plan for Superintendent’s Schools.
 In that position, she developed and implemented the School-Level Academic Review process to guide 50 schools in identifying and analyzing instructional and operational level factors affecting student achievement.
 Earlier, Marcia was principal of Jefferson-Houston School for Arts and Academics and Patrick Henry Elementary School in Alexandria City Public Schools, Virginia.
 During her tenure at Patrick Henry, she was named the Washington Post Distinguished Educational Leader of the Year.
 Other principalships include The American School of El Salvador, San Salvador, El Salvador, and Walnut Bend Elementary School, Houston Independent School District, Texas.

 Marcia earned a Doctor of Education, Educational Policy and Administration, from the University of Minnesota, a Master of Education, Educational Administration, from the University of North Texas, and a Bachelor of Science, Special Education, from Syracuse University.
 She is currently serves on the Syracuse University School of Education Board of Visitors.
 Marcia is conversationally fluent in Spanish, collects Caldecott Award books, and is an avid gamer.
 Subscribe to Professional Practices.
 Contact Marcia at Marcia@justaskpublications.com or 800-940-5434.